beccaelenzil/mastermind-backend/README.md

 ### Levels
 Players can play in easy (code length: 4, digit options: 4), standard (code length: 4, digit options: 8), or hard (code length: 6, digit options: 8) mode.
 These level parameters are hardcoded in the `level.py` model file.

 A future enhancement would add configurability to the level parameters.
-This could be achieved through additional routes that allow users to update the level paramters.
+This could be achieved through additional routes that allow users to update the level parameters.

 ### Users

 Players can choose to login and track their progress.
-A performance summary provides total number of games played, number of games won, the most recent number of games won in a row (win streak), the win percentage, and the distribution of the number of plays used on winning games.
+A performance summary provides the total number of games played, the number of games won, the most recent number of games won in a row (win streak), the win percentage, and the distribution of the number of plays used on winning games.

 Authentication is not implemented.
 You can log in with any username you like!
 You can log in as your friend and go on a winning streak on their behalf (or a losing streak, for that matter).
 But remember to play nice, or an admin might delete you ;)